-Webinar 3: It's Us: Humans as agents of change within Earth's climate system
+Webinar 3: It's Us: Humans as Agents of Change within Earth's Climate System

-Human impacts on the climate system are becoming increasingly evident, moving climate change from a topic that is abstract and faraway to one that is right before our eyes.
+Human impacts on the climate system are becoming increasingly evident, moving climate change from a topic that is abstract and far away to one that is right before our eyes.
 It's our job to help students learn about our role in altering the climate, but it's important to do so in a way that's constructive and solutions-oriented.
-Educational materials from CLEAN collection can help you navigate this essential topic.
+Educational materials from the CLEAN collection can help you navigate this essential topic.